Fractional CFO: What They Do and When to Hire One

-The chief financial officer is crucial role.
+The chief financial officer is a crucial role.
 But not all businesses can afford – or are ready – for one.

 One alternative to committing to a full-time (and expensive) C-suite financial executive is a fractional CFO.